computate/computate-medicale/README.md

-Link to 3-minute video that describes and demonstrates your solutionThis question is required. * A demo of your project uploaded to Box and made visible to Red Hatters.
+Link to 3-minute video that describes and demonstrates your solution This question is required. *
+A demo of your project uploaded to Box and made visible to Red Hatters.
 Please double check the permissions!
 Inaccessible links will disqualify your submission!